uonafya/mfl_api/dhis_mfl_integration_docs/dhis_mfl_integration.md

         if r.json()["status"] != "OK":
             raise ValidationError(
                 {
-                    "Error!": ["An error occured while pushing facility to DHIS2.
-This is may be caused by the " "existance of an organisation unit with as similar name as to the one you are creating. " "Or some specific information like geo-coordinates are not unique"] }
+                    "Error!": ["An error occurred while pushing facility to DHIS2.
+This is may be caused by the " "existence of an organisation unit with as similar name as to the one you are creating. " "Or some specific information like geo-coordinates are not unique"] }
             )